rsksmart/optimism/docs/rootstock/setup_regtest.md

 #### TTY 1

-1. clone op-geth to serve as the sequencer client and build it
+1. clone op-geth to serve as the execution client and build it

     ```shell
     cd $PATH_RSKSMART  # if not there already